Have you ever wondered how much is life insurance in Canada?

 Term life insurance rates by gender chart

 Gender plays a big role in how much you pay for coverage.
-On average, men pay 38% more than women for the same life insurance policy.
+On average, men pay 38% more than women for the same life insurance plan.

 It’s not like life insurers don’t like men or like them less than women.
 It just so happens that women have longer average lifespans.
 They also are less likely to have riskier lifestyles and jobs.
 All these facts play into their rates, especially for term policies that stretch into your senior years.